Learn more about urinary incontinence: introduction

 - a rash

-Your GP will discuss any other medical conditions you have to determine whether mirabegron is suitable for you.
+The GP will discuss any other medical conditions you have to determine whether mirabegron is suitable for you.

-Medication for nocturia
+Medicine for nocturia

-A low-dose version of a medication called desmopressin may be used to treat nocturia, which is the frequent need to get up during the night to urinate, by helping to reduce the amount of urine produced by the kidneys.
+A low-dose version of a medicine called desmopressin may be used to treat nocturia, which is the frequent need to get up during the night to urinate, by helping to reduce the amount of urine produced by the kidneys.

 Diuretic medicine increases the production and flow of urine from your body.
 By removing excess fluid from your body in the afternoon, it may improve symptoms at night.